 Don’t think of rejections as an attack on you.
 Try to learn from them.
 However, don’t make changes to a manuscript based on every rejection or comment.
 Examine each and determine if they expose a problem in your writing or if they are just personal opinions based on someone’s taste.

 Certainly, there are individuals who make personal attacks on creators.
 The best thing to do in those cases is to ignore the comments.
-The same thing applies to people who criticize your themes and ideas that they don’t agree with.
+The same thing applies to people who criticize your themes and ideas because they don’t agree with.
 Those themes and ideas belong to you and you have to accept that anything you write can create controversy.
 Never reply to a negative comment on social media or elsewhere and never respond to anyone in defense of your writing.
 It can only start a war.
 Just let people say what they say and go on working.
 However, in instances of slander and liable, you may want to seek legal advice.

 A very good book for writers is Rotten Reviews